NatanWallace/My-Projects/README.md

 # My-Projects
-Here are some things I worked on, Some for work and some for fun
+Here are some projects I worked on

 Feel free to take a look and leave comments.